More about testicular cancer

 After surgery, a team of specialists including an oncologist (a doctor who specialises in cancer care) will look at all your results.
 They’ll decide whether further treatment is advisable.
-If your cancer is more advanced, you may need to have the lymph nodes in your abdomen removed, for example.
+If your cancer is more advanced, you may need further surgery to have the lymph nodes in your abdomen removed, for example.
 Your doctor will explain what treatment is recommended in your circumstances.

 The type of chemotherapy treatment you have will vary depending on your type and stage of testicular cancer.
 Usually you have a course of treatment, which you’ll have as several doses over a period of weeks.
 Your doctor will give you information on the type and course that’s best for you.

 Radiotherapy uses radiation to kill cancer cells.
-Radiotherapy is mainly used to treat testicular cancers which are seminomas, as they are very sensitive to radiation.
+Radiotherapy is mainly used to treat testicular cancers which are seminomas, as they’re very sensitive to radiation.
 You may have radiotherapy after surgery to prevent the cancer coming back or to treat any cancer cells that have spread out of your testicle.